 Alcohol affects a person’s body in many different ways, including his ability to drive safely.
 Even when his blood alcohol level is within the legal limit, a person’s driving could be negatively impacted.
 For example, his reaction time could be slowed or his coordination lessened.
 Unfortunately, victims of these preventable crashes are the ones who suffer when they are injured or killed in a collision.

-What Are the Common Injuries That Victims of Drunk Driving Collisions Suffer?
+What Are the Common Injuries That Victims of Drunk Driving Accidents Suffer?

 Drunk drivers are less likely to take evasive actions to prevent a crash than sober ones.
 Because of this and the unsafe driving practices they engage in, a victim’s injuries tend to be much more serious—if they are not fatal.
 Common injuries people suffer include: